distributed-system-analysis/run-perf/docs/source/scripts.rst

 Test runners are implemented under :mod:`runperf.tests` and currently consists of a few `pbench-based <https://distributed-system-analysis.github.io/pbench/pbench-agent.html>`_ tests.
+These tests accept any extra argument (specified via 'TestName:{"arg": "val"}') on the cmdline and pass it directly to the pbench-$test command.
 Below you can find all/most arguments that can be tweaked.
-In case the default is set/overridden by `run-perf` the value is specified at the end of the description using `[]` brackets.
-Note the supported arguments might vary based on pbench/tool versions.

 In case you want to use the number of cpus per worker you can supply ``__PER_WORKER_CPUS__`` value which will be calculated and replaced with the expected value (eg. with 8 CPUs and 2 workers the value will be 4).

+It's also possible for the pbench-based tests to tweak the ``pbench_tools`` globally via ``--metadata pbench_tools`` or per-test via ``test:{"pbench_tools": ["sar", "iostat:--interval 3"]}``.
+The tools are run on all workers as well as on the main host.

 .. _test-fio: